rokath/trice/docs/TriceUserManual.md

 ![./ref/ColorAlternatives.PNG](./ref/ColorAlternatives.PNG)

+To see them all run `trice generate -color`.
 Only file [../internal/emitter/lineTransformerANSI.go](../internal/emitter/lineTransformerANSI.go) needs to be changed and the Trice tool needs to be rebuild afterwards: `go install ./...`.
+If you design a good looking flavour, feel free to propose it.

 ### 30.2. <a id='color-issues-under-windows'></a>Color issues under Windows